-This controls the phase of the waveform when the LFO starts (see "When do Delay, Fade, Start Phase, and Random Phase apply?" on page 79).
+This controls the phase of the waveform at the start of the note.
 If Random Start Phase is On, or if one of the Random waveforms is selected, this parameter is not shown.

-Rndm° (Random Start Phase)
+Rndmo (Random Start Phase)

 When Random Start Phase is On, the LFO will start at a different, random phase every time.
 If one of the Random waveforms is selected, this parameter is not shown.